tasb/docker-kubernetes-training/labs/lab07.md

   type: LoadBalancer
 ```

-This is a Load Balancer type service to grant you access directly from outside your cluster (on this lab, using `localhost`).
+This is a Load Balancer type service to grant you access directly from outside of your cluster (on this lab, using `localhost`).

-The `selector` block will make the match with the labels you added on the pods on youe deployment.
+The `selector` block will make the match with the labels you added on the pods on your deployment.

 On `ports` block you define your service port to be `8080` and any request to it will forward to port `80` on the container.